pdm-project/pdm/docs/docs/usage/project.md

 url = "https://pypi.company.org/legacy/"
 username = "frostming"
 password = "<secret>"
+ca_certs = "/path/to/custom-cacerts.pem"
 ```

+A PEM-enoded certificate authority cert bundle (`ca_certs`) can be used for local / custom PyPI repositories where the server certificate is not signed by the standard [certifi](https://github.com/certifi/python-certifi/blob/master/certifi/cacert.pem) CA bundle.

 !!!
 NOTE
     You don't need to configure the `url` for `pypi` and `testpypi` repositories, they are filled by default values.

+!!!
+TIP
+    The username, password, and certificate authority bundle can be passed in from the command line for `pdm publish` via `--username`, `--password`, and `--ca-certs`, respectively.

 To change the repository config from the command line, use the [`pdm config`](cli_reference.md#exec-0--config) command: